github/developer.github.com/content/v3/repos/deployments.md

 ## Create a Deployment

-If your repository is taking advantage of [commit statuses](/v3/repos/statuses), the API will reject requests that do not have a success status.
-(Your repository is not required to use commit statuses.
+If your repository is taking advantage of [commit statuses](/v3/repos/statuses), the API will reject requests that do not have a successful [combined status.](/v3/repos/statuses/#get-the-combined-status-for-a-specific-ref) (Your repository is not required to use commit statuses.
 If no commit statuses are present, the deployment will always be created.)

 The `force` parameter can be used when you really just need a deployment to go out.
 In these cases, all checks are bypassed, and the deployment is created for